OpenColorIO is primarily controlled by a central configuration file,

 Every context variable used in the config must be declared since no other environment variables will be loaded into the context.
 In studios that use a large number of environment variables, this may provide a performance benefit for applications.

-A “role” is an alias to a color space, which can be used by applications to perform task-specific color transforms without requiring the user to select a color space by name.
+A “role” is an alternate name to a color space, which can be used by applications to perform task-specific color transforms without requiring the user to select a color space by name.

 For example, the Nuke node OCIOLogConvert: instead of requiring the